-- What a Care & Support plan is. - Why we produce a Care & Support plan. - How you will be supported during the planning process. - How your Care & Support plan will be prepared. - What information will be included in your plan. - Agreeing your plan. - Revieing your plan. - What to do if you are not happy with your support plan or with a decision that has been made.
+- What a Care and Support plan is. - Why we produce a Care and Support plan. - How you will be supported during the planning process. - How your Care and Support plan will be prepared. - What information will be included in your plan. - Agreeing your plan. - Reviewing your plan. - What to do if you are not happy with your support plan or with a decision that has been made.

-1. What is a Care & Support Plan?
+1. What is a Care and Support Plan?

-Your Care and Support Plan is a written record about how your care and support needs will be met.
-Any person who has had a needs assessment and is eligible (entitled) for Adult Social Care will be provided with a Care and Support Plan.
+Your care and support plan is a written record about how your care and support needs will be met.
+Any person who has had a needs assessment and is eligible (entitled) for adult social care services will be provided with a plan.

-Your Care and Support Plan will be personal to you and we will give you, your family and your carer the opportunity to be fully involved in writing it.
-This will ensure that as far as possible, your Care and Support Plan reflects your personal views, hopes and wishes.
+Your care and support Plan will be personal to you and we will give you, your family and your carer the opportunity to be fully involved in writing it.
+This will ensure that as far as possible, your care and support plan reflects your personal views, hopes and wishes.